 - Regional Grants

 Sensitizing law makers and law enforcers helps to strengthen protection for health and human rights

-Sensitization and capacity strengthening interventions aim to sensitize law and policy makers to the importance of rights-based laws and policies, support strategic litigation by informed lawyers and sensitized decision-making by members of the judiciary and national human rights institutions, and improve law enforcement by the police.
+Sensitization and capacity strengthening interventions are critical enablers that aim to sensitize law and policy makers to the importance of rights-based laws and policies, support strategic litigation by informed lawyers and sensitized decision-making by members of the judiciary and national human rights institutions, and improve law enforcement by the police.